Religious Studies Minor

 -

 Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the minor GPA.
-Courses taken using pass/fail grading cannot apply to minor requirements.
+Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.

 -